Business Leadership Coaching Course

-Business leadership coaching dictates that a successful leader will fail many times, but never gives up.
-His persistence and resolute spirit keep him pushing to the front.
+Business leadership coaching Rule #1 dictates that a successful leader will fail many times, but never gives up.
+His persistence and resolute spirit keeps him pushing onward until his goal is finally achieved.

-A famous General said, “I thought I was going to fail, but I kept on going.
-It is this keeping right on that wins the battle of life.”
+A famous General once said, “I thought I was going to fail, but I kept on going.
+It is this keeping focused on the goal and being steadfast in your aim that wins the battles of war and in life.”

 "An invincible purpose can move most obstacles."

 been erected that can successfully shut out aspiring and tenacious